WordPress Vulnerability Database API

 Privacy

 We do not store any kind of statistics or referrer or anything.
 You also don’t send us any kind of information about your site.
-This API complies with any data protection, privacy or similar regulations.
+This API complies with any data protection, privacy and similar regulations.

 FAQ